Vishnupriya-SS/Period-tracker/README.md

 # 🩸 Period Tracker & Mood Logger

 A lightweight **Streamlit app** that allows users to log period data, track mood and symptoms, and predict their next period using **Linear Regression**.
 The app also checks for **menstrual regularity** and stores all entries for reference.
+To run use Period_Tracker_Predictor.py script , the other script is the console script
 ---

 ## 📌 Features